Rm15lrng/py3-learning/README.md

 # py3-learning
-code repository for learning python 3
+A code repository for learning python 3.